Optometrists held about 41,400 jobs in 2021. The largest employers of optometrists were as follows:

 Most optometrists work full time.
 Some work evenings and weekends to accommodate their patients’ needs.

 Because vision problems tend to occur more frequently later in life, an aging population will lead to demand for optometrists.
-As people age, they become more susceptible to conditions that impair vision, such as cataracts and macular degeneration, and will need vision care.
+As people age, they become more susceptible to developing diseases that impair vision, such as cataracts and macular degeneration, and will need vision care.

 For more information about optometry, visit